Xceptance/XCMailr/readme.md

     * ** mail.smtp.* ** the "outbound" SMTP-Server (the Server to which the Application will forward any Messages )
     * ** memcached.* ** the MemCached-Server (host and port)
     * ** ebean.* ** the Ebean-Configuration
+* To run the Application in Production-Mode, you have to set the Java system property **ninja.mode** with the value "prod".
+This can be reached for example by setting the MAVEN_OPTS environment variable:
+    * `MAVEN_OPTS="-ninja.mode=prod"`
+    * `export $MAVEN_OPTS`
+    * You may also add additional Java-Parameters like -Xmx, -Xms for maximal and initial heap spaces or -XX:MaxPermSize for maximal permanent space (have a look at the documentation of your JVM for further informations)

 * HTTPS Support: http://blog.callistaenterprise.se/2011/11/24/quick-start-jettys-maven-plugin-with-ssl/